michelle548129/DogGenerator/README.md

 ### Build Server
 For my build server, I used Jenkins which allowed my project to be built and tested automatically.
 First, I created a new firewall rule on Google Cloud Platform.
 I then created a new instance and used the external IP address to run Jenkins on my broswer.
 I had to initiate an SSH connection to the VM and get the Admin password through there so that I could get through to Jenkins, make an account and create a freestyle project.

+During this project, I once again just Jenkins as I had become familiar with its uses, and as I learnt more about it I realised how invaluable it was going forward and made sure to familiarize myself with its many features and automation tools it provided.
+I created new firewall rules via GCP's management ui, and then created a new instance, using the external IP address to run Jenkins on my browser.
+This entailed the use of an SSH connection to the virtual machine, obtaining the Admin password, installing all the default plugins and then proceeding to create a freestyle project which would allow me the freedom of using my own tools and resources to go ahead with the project.

 ![Creating firewall rule](https://github.com/michelle548129/TheImpossibleQuiz/blob/main/firewall.PNG)
 ![Creating Jenkins instance](https://github.com/michelle548129/TheImpossibleQuiz/blob/main/jenkins%20instance.PNG)